Childnet visit FAQs

-From previous experience, we have found schools sometimes find getting parents/carers to attend a session can be difficult.
+From previous experience, we have found schools sometimes find getting parents/carers to attend a session difficult.
 We would encourage you to advertise the session well in advance, and to put out several reminders as the day gets nearer.
 You might like to put posters up around the school, or publish a reminder in the school newsletter.
 We have a poster and template letter that you may like to use, please email [email protected] for more information.

 For more ideas on how to attract parents to an online safety session, see our blog post about this issue.

 Our school/setting is based far away from London – can we still book a visit?